ynput/ayon-documentation/website/docs/addon_nuke_admin_settings.md

 - Profiles
   - Each profile consists of:
-    - Task Types
+    - **Task types**: Specifies the task types this profile applies to.
-    - Task names
+    - **Task names**: Lists the task names relevant to this profile.
-    - Path to template
+    - **Path to template**: Supports these [Available Template Keys](admin_settings_project_anatomy.md#available-template-keys).
-    - Keep placeholders
+    - **Keep placeholders**: Enable this to replace placeholders without deleting them.
-    - Create first version
+    - **Create first version**: When enabled, the built workfile will be saved if there are no previous workfiles in the work directory.
   - **+**: Add more profiles